 Of course all of those problems do not apply to all of the shows you can find on TV, but let’s say that most of those problems apply to most of them.
-Not a single great artist came out of such a show during the past 15 years, and none of those “stars” will ever have a real impact.
+Not a single great artist came out of such a show during the past 15 years, and none of those “stars” will ever have a real lasting impact.
 So talent shows are not the solution, neither for the artist, nor for the music industry.
 They may be a short term solution for TV channels, but nothing more.

 115 / 619